 Dynatrace Services are leaders in the field of enterprise DPM deployment, adoption, and facilitating integration with new concepts like full stack, DevOps, and NoOps.
 Dynatrace Services have developed a collaborative assessment approach with our customers to identify visions and goals shared by both business and technology.
 By providing recommendations and guidance to create a DPM Centre of Excellence which will enable rapid adoption through best practices and knowledge transfer amongst both technical and management teams.

 However, we don’t just stop there, Dynatrace Services’ approach looks at all aspects of your organization, from stakeholders, process owners through to users and partners.
-It recognises your strategic IT objectives and identifies how DPM can be leveraged to enable the business goals.
+It recognizes your strategic IT objectives and identifies how DPM can be leveraged to enable the business goals.

 To learn more about Dynatrace Expert Services and our Monitoring Program Management offerings, please follow the below link or speak to your Account Director.